samadritakarmakar/LiquiNet/README.md

 ![alt tag](https://github.com/samadritakarmakar/LiquiNet/blob/master/Documentation/Results_elem.png)

 Note: For Booster/Pump there is negetive head loss because Head is added.
 Flow represents the flow through the element.
+The flow is negetive if your assumption was in the opposite direction during the input.

 ![alt tag](https://github.com/samadritakarmakar/LiquiNet/blob/master/Documentation/Results_node.png)